terraform-redhat/terraform-provider-rhcs/examples/create_machine_pool/README.md

-# Creating a Machine Pool for existing Openshift cluster
+# Creating a machine pool for an existing Openshift cluster

-This Terraform example creates a Node Pool for existing OCM cluster.
-Creating new Machine pool allows users to add different machine types in the cluster..
+This Terraform example creates a **machine pool** for existing ROSA cluster.
+Creating a new machine pool allows users to add different machine types in the cluster.

 ## Prerequisites